commonhaus/foundation/bylaws/2-cf-membership.md

 ## Projects

-A **project** within the Commonhaus Foundation represents a collaborative endeavor focused on developing open-source technology.
-It is not a formal legal entity but a self-organizing collective of contributors.
+A **project** within the Commonhaus Foundation is a collaborative effort in open-source technology.
+Although not formal legal entities, projects are self-organizing collectives of contributors, encompassing everything from single repositories to entire GitHub organizations.
+They include various assets such as code, trademarks, and domains.

-- A project may encompass a single repository or an entire GitHub organization.
-It includes a range of donated assets such as code, trademarks, and domains, which collectively constitute its identity and output.
-- Project governance is handled by **[Project Leaders](#project-leaders-and-code-owners)**, who are key representatives and automatically become members of the Foundation.
-These leaders participate in broader decision-making processes, linking the project's specific goals with the Foundation's overarching mission.

 ## Project Leaders and Code Owners

-Project Leaders and Code Owners are the pillars of their projects and the CF at large.

-- **Responsibilities**: Managing access to project repositories and steering project direction and development.
-They ensure their projects adhere to CF policies, and collaborate with the CFC to ensure policies remain relevant and reduce procedural burden.
-- **Membership and Voting Rights**: Project leaders and code owners are automatically eligible for CF membership, with voting rights and eligibility for CFC positions.

-**Code Owners**: The Code Owners for a repository should be managed through `CODEOWNERS` files.
-To learn more about this role, see [About Code Owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)
+Each CF project is represented by a nominated **Project Leader**.

+- **Nomination and Representation:** Each project, through its own governance process, nominates one Project Leader as a member of the [Extended Governance Committee (EGC)][egc].
+This ensures equitable representation across the CF.
+- **Additional Nomination for Council Members**: If a Project Leader also serves on the CF Council, an additional leader from the project is nominated to the EGC.
+This ensures that the project continues to have dedicated representation, while the Council member focuses on broader CF issues.

+**Code Owners:** The `CODEOWNERS` file in a GitHub project ororganization's repository specifies individuals responsible for code in a repository.
+Nominated Project Leaders should be listed in their project's CODEOWNERS file.
+The CF wants to ensure that individuals representing the project on the EGC have a demonstrable commitment to that project's ongoing health and success.

+For more details, see [About Code Owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

 ## General Members